serokell/blog-posts/typescript-for-haskellers/article.md

 Unlike Haskell, TypeScript does not have types as the center part of the language.
 They just help programmers to write stricter and more understandable code, making their life easier.
-You can use types like `any` and nobody pushes you into strict frames.
+You can use types like `any` and nobody pushes you into strict framework.

 So, this part will be about simple built-in concepts which are familiar for Haskellers and do not require any overhead when writing code.
 Nevertheless, we will also leave links to some more complex libraries and articles which may help you investigate the case deeper.